Sylius/Sylius/docs/book/users_and_groups.rst

 Users and Groups
 ================

-Retrieving users and groups from the database should always happen via repository, which implements ``Sylius\Bundle\ResourceBundle\Model\RepositoryInterface``.
+Retrieving users and groups from the database should always happen via repository, which implements ``Sylius\ResourceBundle\Model\RepositoryInterface``.
 If you are using Doctrine, you're already familiar with this concept, as it extends the native Doctrine ``ObjectRepository`` interface.

 Your user repository is always accessible via ``sylius.repository.user`` service.